RobertAKARobin/pokelist/README.md

 <details><summary> </summary>

-Gulp takes a SASS file, and spits out a CSS file.
+Gulp takes a Sass file, and spits out a CSS file.

 1. `src`: Which files Gulp should look at
 2. `pipe`: How Gulp passes data from one task to another
-3. `sass`: Converts SASS to CSS
+3. `sass`: Converts Sass to CSS
 4. `dest`: Where the resulting CSS should go
 5. `outputStyle: expanded`: Says the resulting CSS should be all pretty, instead of minified
 </details>